pigrew/pyvxi11aio/README.md

 This implements a VXI-11 server, using Python 3.7 in a cross-platform way.

+main.py starts the servers, by default using the "time_adapter".
+To use it with other hardware, new adapters will need to be written.

 Some design goals/notes:

+* Works only on Windows, using its own static portmapper.
+A RPC client needs to be created in order to map things on systems already with a portmapper.
-* Use asyncio to handle multiple connections (one connection per target instrument)
+* Uses asyncio to handle multiple connections (one connection per target instrument)
   - This seems to be the first Python asyncio Sun/ONC RPC server on GitHub, and may be useful for other projects as a RPC server
 * Be usable as a gateway to a USBTMC device (via pyvisa) or Prologix GPIB adapter
-* Have its own portmapper implementation, for platforms like Windows which don't have one by default.
+* Has its own portmapper implementation, for platforms like Windows which don't have one by default.
-* Listen only to 127.0.0.1, reducing the need for authentication (Does NI VISA even support RPC authentication?).
+* Listens only to 127.0.0.1, reducing the need for authentication (Does NI VISA even support RPC authentication?).
-* Serve as an arbiter, juggling the bus between links
+* Serves as an arbiter, juggling the bus between links
-* Require minimal non-standard Python libraries
+* Requires minimal non-standard Python libraries
-* Perform compile-time code generation from XDR files (xdrgen.py from PY NFS project)
+* Performs compile-time code generation from XDR files (xdrgen.py from PY NFS project)
 * Single-threaded network stack
   - Adapter may operate in separate thread(s), but must operate as a asyncio task (with minimal busy states)
 * Code is BSD 3-clause licensed, except: